 Many security analysts who aren’t experienced in API penetration testing will try to attack the API with a vulnerability scan, but we know it doesn’t work that way.
 Even with the proper tools, penetration testers who don’t have the appropriate API knowledge won’t know what to do because they can’t interpret the data they receive.
 Our penetration testers have the background in programming and development that’s needed provide a thorough, proper assessment for a SOAP or REST API.
 Our team will go through the API, function by function, to think of ways that an attacker could leverage your vulnerabilities.
 Every API is different, and we’re prepared to perform diligent, advanced API penetration testing to protect your organization.

 We want to find the gaps in your API security before an internal or external attacker does.
-We offer advanced, API penetration testing for both SOAP and REST APIs.
+We offer advanced, web API security testing for both SOAP and REST APIs.
 If you want to avoid the consequences of a compromised API and work with an expert ethical hacker, contact us today.